 The Dangers of Mould and Mildew in your Home or Office

-Of course, if you actually see mould in your home or office, then you know you have a problem.
-The bad news is, most of the toxic mould floating around in our air is actually invisible to the naked eye, but still may be seriously affecting your health.
+Of course, if you see mould in your home or office, then you know you have a problem.
+The bad news is, most of the toxic mould floating around in our air is invisible to the naked eye, but still may be seriously affecting your health.

 Ancient oriental medicine tells us that clean, fresh air, is one of the most important components of not only physical but also mental health.
 Simply put, without clean air, the body cannot function properly.
 When the body is not functioning properly, the mind cannot function with ease and clarity.

-The word disease literally means, “dis-ease,” or being in a place where the body is not at ease.
+The word disease means, “dis-ease,” or being in a place where the body is not at ease.
 Without oxygen, we cannot live.
 With unclean air, we may be able to sustain ourselves, but we will not be at ease or free of disease.